httpwg/wg-materials/ietf116/minutes.md

 [Issue #2439](https://github.com/httpwg/http-extensions/issues/2439)

 David: Currently use the nonce.
-Repsonse that reusing the nonce is terrible idea, but inclined to keep it, so if you have an issue with that please respond on the thread.
+Response that reusing the nonce is terrible idea, but inclined to keep it, so if you have an issue with that please respond on the thread.

 ## Friday, 31 March 2023